julianencisoizquierdo/Python_startup_analysis/README.md

 This project is not open-source, and it does not come with a specific open-source license.
 All rights are reserved, and usage, modification, or distribution of the code is not permitted without explicit permission.

 If you are interested in using or collaborating on this project, please send me an email to julian.enciso.izquierdo@gmail.com.

+## Acknowledgments
+The project uses data from Startup_Dataset.xlsx, which was kindly shared by Professor Howard Zhong.
+Special thanks to him for his valuable feedback.